thegrumpys/odop/docs/Help/DesignTypes/spring_oview.md

             load point 2.

- Other values are calculated and displayed by the REPORT command.
+ Other values are calculated and displayed by the REPORT menu items.
 These
  include:

     wire length      -  total length of wire required to manufacture the